sybrew/the-seo-framework/readme.txt

 				* This improves compatibility with themes and plugins that don't merge these queries, or when they adjust the query comparator.
 				* How it works: Instead of a demanding in-database joining-then-excluding comparison, it now uses a cached and lightweight preemptive-exclusive comparison.
 		* Privacy:
-			* Informational links (e.g. to Google's webmaster pages) are no longer tracked.
+			* Informational links (e.g. to Google's webmaster pages) no longer carry traceable information.
 		* Tooltips have been reworked and expanded:
 			* `[?]` help tooltips now pop up instantly through these.
 			* Tapping tooltips in Edge no longer makes them go away instantly.
 			* Tooltips no longer look super-slim on smaller screens, and now have a minimum-width assigned.
 			* Tooltips no longer overflow the screen, instead they'll find boundaries.
 				* This automatically ensures compatibility with the new Gutenberg editor.
+			* Tooltips are location aware, and will try to center in regards to your mouse entry point.
+				* This ensures compatibility with Edge and IE11, where the tooltips are smaller than intended.
 			* We are aware that these tooltips invoke various Chrome browser "violations".
 				* These violations are a warning sign preventing bad practices hindering user experience, which are alleviated.
 				* In practice, WordPress Core needs to update to a future jQuery version to stop these warnings from showing up.